JhonnyT18/python-project-lvl2/README.md

 :pushpin: ***stylish***
 :pushpin: ***plain***
 :pushpin: ***json***
 ***You have to use a command for get the diff:***
-'''gendiff -f (here specify the required output format, for example: plain) "path to first file" "path to second file"'''
+'gendiff -f (here specify the required output format, for example: plain) "path to first file" "path to second file"'
 ***Default output format is stylish.***
 ### Examples
 *#example for gendiff with .json files:*